torstenboettjer/sandbox/README.md

 ## Toolset

 * **[Linux Development Environment](https://chromeos.dev/en/linux)**: A Debian VM that allows developers to run Linux apps for development alongside the usual desktop and applications.
-* **[Nix Packetmanager](https://nixos.org/)**: Linux package manager that enables reproducible and declarative builds for virtual machines, the home manager ensures a homogenous toolset.
+* **[Nix Packet Manager](https://nixos.org/)**: Linux package manager that enables reproducible and declarative builds for virtual machines, the home manager ensures a homogenous toolset.
 * **[Direnv](https://direnv.net/)**: Shell extension that loads and unloads environment variables depending on the current directory.
 * **[Process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility that facilitates the management of processes without further abstraction.
 * **[Devenv.sh](https://devenv.sh/)**: Defines development environment declaratively by toggling basic options for nix, direnv and process-compose.